dotnet/docs-maui/docs/ios/deployment/publish-ad-hoc.md

 Distributing an iOS app requires that the app is provisioned using a *provisioning profile*.
 Provisioning profiles are files that contain code signing information, as well as the identity of the app and its intended distribution mechanism.

-To distribute a .NET Multi-platform App UI (.NET MAUI) iOS app, you'll need to build a *Distribution Provisioning Profile* specific to it.
+To distribute a .NET Multi-platform App UI (.NET MAUI) iOS app, you'll need to build a *distribution provisioning profile* specific to it.
 This profile enables the app to be digitally signed for release so that it can be installed on an iOS device.
-A ad-hoc distribution provisioning profile contains an App ID, a distribution certificate, and a list of the devices that can install the app.
+An ad-hoc distribution provisioning profile contains an App ID, a distribution certificate, and a list of the devices that can install the app.
 You can use the same App ID that you used when deploying your app to a device for testing.
 However, you will need to create a distribution certificate to identify yourself or your organization, if you don't already have one.

 The process for creating an ad-hoc distribution provisioning profile is as follows: